odoo-it/docker-odoo/README.md

 #### Entrypoint

--   `ODOO_CONF`: Extra odoo configuration to be added to `odoo.conf`.
--   `CUSTOM_REQUIREMENTS`: Custom pip requirements.txt, to be installed at runtime.
--   `CUSTOM_ENTRYPOINT`: Custom script to be executed at runtime.
 -   `AUTO_UPDATE_MODULES`: Run `click-odoo-update` to automatically update addons.
 -   `PGTIMEOUT`: Seconds to wait for the postgres server to respond.
 Set to `0` to disable. (default: `10`)